itsa/itsa.github.io/_docs/node-plugins/simple-draggable-js.md

 ---
-module: drag
+module: vdom
+functionality: node-plugins
 maintainer: Marco Asbreuk
 title: Simple draggable plugin
-intro: "Draggable elements can be setup using the attribute <b>dd-draggable=\"true\"</b>, or using javascript by using <b>node.plugin(ITSA.Plugins.NodeDD)</b>.
-This example uses the plugin.
+intro: "An element can be made draggable by using <b>node.plugin(ITSA.Plugins.NodeDD)</b>.
 The plugin does nothing more than add the right attribute to the draggable Element, and it just works.</b>"
 ---

 <style type="text/css">